opendata-swiss/ogdch-handbook/README.md

 :WARNING: Use this command with care as it has the following pitfalls:

-- some translations are marked with `#, fuzzy` in the Locales by the command and this command has to be removed, so that the translations will work
+- some translations are marked with `#, fuzzy` in the Locales by the command and this line has to be removed, so that the translations will work
 - The command can't be restricted to just some files: it will update all file in the Locales that it identifies as needing a change

 ## Linkchecker

-Sphinx also comes with a buildin linkchecker command.
+Sphinx also comes with a builtin linkchecker command.
 When called, it will checks all external links in the documentation.

 ```